gcallipo/RadioDSP-Pico/README.md

    significant.
 It is one of the most used algorithms on commercial transceivers.

-Some video that show the Filter connected to an FT 817 and driven an external speaker:
+Some video that show in action the new Noise Reduction, the Filter was connected to an FT 817 and driven an external speaker:

 Video 1: https://youtu.be/EvLYVzMn99M?si=gbbvi2po9-flEtfQ